mmamaev/timeboard/doc/source/doing_calculations.rst

     Workshift(1, my_schedule) of 'D' at 2017-10-01

-.. note:: You cannot obtain a workshift by calling the instance of :py:class:`~.Timeboard` if you want to specify the schedule.`
+.. note:: You cannot obtain a workshift by calling the instance of :py:class:`~.Timeboard` if you want to attach the schedule.`

-Alternatively, you may pass `schedule` parameter to `Workshift` or `Interval` method which you call to perform the calculation.
+You may also pass `schedule` parameter to `Workshift` or `Interval` method which you call to perform a calculation.
+The schedule will be used only for this call overriding the schedule attached to the workshift/interval.

+Besides, a workshift can be obtained as a return value of a method performing a calculation over the timeboard.
+The schedule attached to this workshift is the schedule used by the method which has produced the workshift.

 Workshift-based calculations